 Residential Solar Panel Carports Are Heating Up!

-Some US states offer additional tax credits for installing a solar system.
-With a state solar tax credit, you can deduct a portion of the cost of your solar shelter system from your state tax bill, similar to the federal ITC.
-However, note that these amounts vary significantly by state.
+Some Canadian provinces offer additional tax credits for installing a solar system.
+With a provincial solar tax credit, you can deduct a portion of the cost of your solar shelter system from your taxes.

 So what should you look for in a solar carport or shelter then?